-For Gold Star Wife and Mother Deborah Tainsh, every day is Memorial Day.
+For Gold Star Wife and Mother Deborah Tainsh, author of Heart of a Hawk: One Family’s Sacrifice and Journey Toward Healing, every day is Memorial Day.
 Deborah’s son Patrick, a soldier, was killed in combat in Iraq in 2004.
 Deborah’s husband, David, a retired Marine who served in Vietnam and the Persian Gulf War, died in 2014 of cancer related to his military service.

 Deborah’s losses are with her daily, but it’s also important to her to observe the special day set aside to honor fallen American service members like Patrick and David.